linkerd/website/linkerd.io/content/2/tasks/external-prometheus.md

 Linkerd's control plane components like `public-api`, etc depend on the Prometheus instance to power the dashboard and CLI.

-`global.prometheusUrl` field gives you a single place through which all these components can be configured for a external prometheus URL.
+The `global.prometheusUrl` field gives you a single place through which all these components can be configured to an external Prometheus URL.
 This is allowed both through the CLI and Helm.

 ### CLI